magecliff96/ATARS/README.md

 ## Overview
 The **Aerial Traffic Atomic Activity Recognition and Segmentation (ATARS) Dataset** is a novel dataset designed for **multi-label atomic activity analysis** in traffic scenes.
 Captured from a **drone perspective**, ATARS is the first dataset to provide **frame-level annotations** of atomic traffic activities, making it ideal for **multi-label temporal atomic activity segmentation and recognition**.

-This repository contains the dataset and source code for benchmarking **state-of-the-art models** in atomic activity recognition and segmentation tasks.
+This repository contains the source code for benchmarking **state-of-the-art models** in atomic activity recognition and segmentation tasks.
+The dataset can be downloaded here:[placeholder]

 ## Features
 - **Top-down UAV perspective**: Unlike traditional egocentric datasets, ATARS captures full-scene traffic dynamics.